Could implementing these features boost banks' customer retention?

 The least common feature overall is the ability to create disposable virtual cards (2.53%) — online-only cards with details that expire after one purchase.
 Foreign currency accounts are the second least common feature (6.33%).

-card testing attacks — in which fraudsters steal card details then make small purchases with them to check whether they still work — it's baffling that so few banks offer disposable virtual card capabilities, which would make online transactions more secure.
+Given the rising incidence of card testing attacks — in which fraudsters steal card details then make small purchases with them to check whether they still work — it's baffling that so few banks offer disposable virtual card capabilities, which would make online transactions more secure.

-headed for a record-breaking year after the Covid-19 slump, the dearth of foreign currency accounts is a huge missed opportunity.
+Similarly, with the value of cross-border retail e-commerce transactions expected to reach $7.9 trillion by 2030, and the travel industry headed for a record-breaking year after the Covid-19 slump, the dearth of foreign currency accounts is a huge missed opportunity.

 That said, the fact chatbots are so widely available doesn't necessarily mean they're hitting the mark in terms of meeting consumers' expectations.

-deep dive on banking chatbots we conducted earlier in 2024, we found that precious few use AI and other advanced technologies.
+In a deep dive on banking chatbots we conducted earlier in 2024, we found that precious few use AI and other advanced technologies.
 The vast majority are more accurately described as interactive search tools, with some of them able to answer basic queries.

 Insights by region